AWCXV/TextFusion/README.md

 ## Update
+- 2024-3-14: The training code is available and corresponding pre-gen association maps are uploaded to the Google Drive.
 - 2024-3-5: The testing set of our IVT dataset is available now.
 - 2024-2-8: The training set of our IVT dataset is available now.
 - 2024-2-12: The pre-trained model and test files are available now!